 Limit sun exposure

 Just like people, light skin coloring and lots of time in the sun can increase the risk for some cancers.
-If you pet spends a lot of time outside, make sure there’s a shady spot available.
+If your pet spends a lot of time outside, make sure there’s a shady spot available.
 Try to avoid the midday sun when the harmful rays are the strongest.

 Avoid contact with lawn chemicals/pesticides

 Keep your pet away from pesticides and other outdoor chemicals when possible.
-There is some evidence for an increased cancer risk in pets exposed to applied lawn chemicals.
+There is some evidence for increased cancer risk in pets exposed to applied lawn chemicals.

 Schedule regular checkups with your veterinarian